swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 `Span` is intended as the currency type for local processing over values in contiguous memory.
 It is a replacement for many API currently using `Array`, `UnsafeBufferPointer`, `Foundation.Data`, etc., that do not need to escape the owning container.

 A `Span` provided by a container represents a borrow of that container. `Span` can therefore provide simultaneous access to a non-copyable container.
 It can also help avoid unwanted copies of copyable containers.
-Note that `Span` is not a replacement for a copyable container with owned storage; see [future directions](#Directions) for more details ([Resizable, contiguously-stored, untyped collection in the standard library](#Bytes))
+Note that `Span` is not a replacement for a copyable container with owned storage; see [future directions](#Directions) for more details ([Resizable, contiguously-stored, untyped collection in the standard library](#Bytes).)

+In this initial proposal, no initializers are proposed for `Span`.
+Initializers for non-escapable types such as `Span` require a concept of lifetime dependency, which does not exist at this time.
+The lifetime dependency annotation will indicate to the compiler how a newly-created `Span` can be used safely.
+See also ["Initializers"](#Initializers) in [future directions](#Directions).

 #### `RawSpan`